 You must maintain the minimum GPA indicated by the University Catalog section related to your program.

-In order to transition from a Senior-Plus Accelerated Master’s student to a Master’s student, you must submit complete and submit the Bachelors/Accelerated Master's Transition Form at the time you file your Intent to Graduate from your Bachelor’s degree.
+In order to transition from a Senior-Plus Accelerated Master’s student to a Master’s student, you must complete and submit the Bachelors/Accelerated Master's Transition Form at the same time you file your Intent to Graduate from your Bachelor’s degree.

 To complete and submit the form:

-- Get the signature of your undergraduate advisor
+- Get the signature of your undergraduate advisor;

-- Get the signature of your graduate advisor
+- Get the signature of your graduate advisor;